top of page

 The Early Childhood Excellence Centers Project in the Gaza Envelope and Northern Confrontation Line Communities

-Over the past year, since October 7, as part of the emergency “Embrace” campaign, the Center for Jewish Impact, in collaboration with SASA Setton and Alumot Or, has led a unique initiative to establish Early Childhood Excellence Centers in rehabilitating Gaza Envelope communities and additional settlements along the northern confrontation line.
+Since October 7, 2023, the Center for Jewish Impact, in partnership with SASA Setton and Alumot Or, has led the emergency “Embrace” campaign to establish Early Childhood Excellence Centers in in Israel's Western Negev and northern border communities as they rebuild.

 At the heart of the project is an innovative pedagogical approach, integrating advanced educational philosophies such as Reggio Emilia, the Future Kindergarten model, and Waldorf.
 Comprehensive training, guidance, and enrichment for educational staff are integral components, ensuring high-quality and sustainable educational standards.
 Each Excellence Center is being designed as an innovative learning space that fosters creativity, exploration, and active learning while addressing the personal and educational needs of every child.